mindspore-lab/mindone/examples/dynamicrafter/README.md

 ### Performance

+We evaluate the inference performance of image-to-video generation by measuring the average sampling time per step and the total sampling time of a video.

 Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode.

 | model name    |  cards           | batch size      | resolution   |  scheduler   | steps      | precision |  jit level | graph compile |s/step     | s/video |